Local bicycle and skateboard enthusiasts have reason to rejoice this year.

 The largest pump track in the country had its grand opening on June 24 in Dardenne Prairie.
 The 33,000-square-foot track was built inside St. Charles County’s 25-acre Youth Activity Park, located off Hwy N, and has already stirred local excitement and gained national attention.

 The idea of a pump track for the park was presented several years ago by members of the local biking community.
-As a response, in 2018, the city had planned to install an in-house designed dirt pump track, but due to a hard winter, the project couldn’t be completed.
+As a response, in 2018, the county had planned to install an in-house designed dirt pump track, but due to a hard winter, the project couldn’t be completed.

 “This turned out to be a blessing in disguise as it allowed us to look again and see if what we were doing was truly what we wanted.
 During this discussion, it was pointed out that a lot of our local bikers would go out of town and out of state to ride trails and pump tracks.
 The question became, ‘How do we keep our local biking community here, and how do we bring in riders from other states?’
 The answer was an asphalt pump track designed by Velosolutions, the world’s premier

 The goal of bringing in riders from other states is already materializing.
-The city recently learned that a family moved from Colorado to Dardenne Prairie solely because of the new pump track and their son’s passion for biking.
+The county recently learned that a family moved from Colorado to Dardenne Prairie solely because of the new pump track and their son’s passion for biking.

 Ultimately, anything with wheels can be used on the new pump track, including bikes, scooters, skateboards, strider bikes, BMX and inline skates.
 The course has beginner, intermediate and advanced bowls, street courses and snake runs scattered throughout with ramps, banked turns, gaps and hubbas (a ledge that angles down a set of stairs).
 The special track allows the rider to get momentum by “pumping” – creating momentum by moving their body up and down – instead of pedaling or pushing when going over the bumps and around turns.